HannahForsythe/Spanish_dialects/Coding_challenge_1.md

 library(readr)
 ```

-Data: The data for this exploratory analysis comes from transcripts of
+data: The data for this exploratory analysis comes from transcripts of
 free-form parent-child interactions in 4 different dialects, compiled
 from 6 corpora available at
 <https://childes.talkbank.org/access/Spanish/> and 2 private corpora